-I’ve typed the word “charette” hundreds of times over the last two years.
+I’ve typed the word “charette” hundreds of times over the last few years.
 And each time, a prominent red underline appears—the kind that looks like a grimace, the bold, red grimace that signifies Microsoft Word has no idea what you are writing about.
 Microsoft issues its automated spell-check complaint whether I type charette or charrette.
 Both are correct.
 Trust me, I’ve checked.

 The beauty of a charette is it’s the opposite of Microsoft automation.
 It’s one of the most humane, beautiful, inspiring communication opportunities I’ve had occasion to witness.

 Charettes, or charrettes (pronounced: shuhr-EHTZ’), are engaging sessions in which all project participants work together to create a vision and collaborate on a path forward.
 They’re an incredible tool for interaction and understanding.

 Lots of us experience interaction in our organizations, yet too often many of those interactions lack understanding.
 Charettes are powerful because they allow individuals in groups to adjust their thinking, together.

 When we work in groups, we each use plenty of “I” language.
 We think with our “I.” We know with our “I.” We speak using “I.” And that’s appropriate.
 When the group work is done, whether it’s one meeting or dozens, the group needs to emerge with one team decision and identify with one “we.”